waozixyz/mylife/README.md

 ## Features

-- Display life periods and yearly events on a timeline
+- Display life periods and life period events on a timeline
 - Customize event names, start dates, and colors
 - Support for YAML configuration
 - Dynamic updates based on configuration changes